 This next one is staggering!
 Thirty-five per cent of "born again" Christians do not believe that Jesus rose from the dead.

 I Corinthians 15:6 After that [after Jesus Christ's resurrection] he was seen of above five hundred brethren at once; of whom the greater part remain unto this present, but some are fallen asleep.

 Do you see how they are picking and choosing what they believe?
-They just throw that scripture out, just like they throw the flood out, and just like they throw other things out, like "salvation is of grace and not of works."
+They just throw that scripture out, just like they throw the Flood out, and just like they throw other things out, like "salvation is of grace and not of works."
 These people are creating their own religions.
-How can a person be a Christian and he throws the word of God piecemeal away from his life?
+How can a person be a Christian when he throws the word of God piecemeal away from his life?

 I want you to turn to Romans 10, and we will finish here.

 Romans 10:6-9 But the righteousness which is of faith speaks on this wise: Say not in your heart, Who shall ascend into heaven? (that is, to bring Christ down from above) Or, Who shall descend into the deep? (that is, to bring up Christ again from the dead.)
 But what says it?
 The word is near you, even in your mouth, and in your heart: that is, the word of faith, which we preach: That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved.